kinlane/openapi-linter/README.md

 # Linting API

-An API for linting OpenAPI, AsyncAPI, and other JSON/YAML documents, built on top of [Spectral](https://github.com/stoplightio/spectral).
+A serverless API for linting OpenAPI, AsyncAPI, and other JSON/YAML documents, built on top of [Spectral](https://github.com/stoplightio/spectral).

 ## Usage